Skip to main content

 Self-care

-• maintaining good physical and mental health
+• taking care of your physical and mental health

-• preventing illness or accidents
+• avoiding illness or accidents

 Maintaining a social life

-It’s easy to feel isolated and alone if you or someone you care for has a dementia.
 Keeping in contact with others is good for people with a dementia.
 It can help them keep active and stimulated.

 Some people find it difficult to talk about their own or a family member’s dementia.